sftcd/etm/etm.md

     the client and authorization server may be under control of an attacker and collude to trick a user to gain access to resources.

 It could be useful to attempt to derive a more abstract threat model from that RFC that considers threats in more generic multi-party contexts.

+## One (or more) endpoint may be compromised

+The quote from OAuth above also has another aspect - it considers the effect of compromised endpoints on those that are not compromised.
+It may therefore be interesting to consider the consequeneces that would follow from this OLD/NEW change to RFC3552

+OLD:
+    In general, we assume that the end-systems engaging in a protocol exchange have not themselves been compromised.

+NEW:

+    In general, we assume that one of the protocol engines engaging in a protocol exchange has not been compromised at the run-time of the exchange.

 ## Look again at how well we're securing infrastructure